Saradha Group financial scandal: Key people

 Sudipto Sen was the chairman and managing director of the Saradha Group.
-Sen was described as a softly spoken, charming, and forceful orator.
+Sen was described as a soft-spoken, charming, and forceful orator.
 At the time of his arrest, he was in his mid-50s.
 In his youth, he was known as Shankaraditya Sen which he later changed to Sudipto Sen and may have had plastic surgery sometime in the 1990s, after which he became associated with land development projects in South Kolkata.
 The land bank he formed in around 2000 became the catalyst for enticing early customers into his Ponzi scheme.

 Debjani Mukherjee was one of the executive directors of Saradha Group who could sign cheques on behalf of the group.
 She was arrested together with Sudipto Sen. At the time of her arrest Debjani was in her early 30s.
 She had studied at the St. John's Diocesan Girls' Higher Secondary School, and the Sivanath Sastri College.
 She trained as an air hostess.
 Mukherjee originally joined Saradha Group in 2010 as a receptionist, and rose rapidly to be the group's executive director.
 A story in India Today described her as a person with a reputation for generosity to her community.